xmengkinaxis/SRE/SRE/Basic Knowledge.md

 Deploying real-world applications in Kubernetes usually involves several moving parts: app containers, config maps, secrets, service accounts, and storage.
 Managing all of this manually becomes inefficient fast.
 Helm solves this by turning infrastructure into modular, repeatable packages.
 It reduces human error, accelerates CI/CD pipelines, and makes rollbacks as simple as a single command.

+A Helm chart describes how to manage a specific application on Kubernetes.
+It consists of metadata that describes the application, plus the infrastructure needed to operate it in terms of the standard Kubernetes primitives.
+Each chart references one or more container images that contain the application code to be run.

+Despite the fact we can run application containers using the Kubernetes command line (kubectl), the easiest way to run workloads in Kubernetes is using the ready-made Helm charts.

 How a Helm Chart Is Organized

 - Each Helm Chart is a folder that follows a clear structure, making it easier to manage, update, and reuse across environments.
-- **Chart.yaml** – It contains metadata like the chart name, version, and a brief description.
+- **Chart.yaml** – It contains metadata info like the chart name, version, and a brief description.
-- **values.yaml** – Defines default configuration values that can be overridden at deployment.
+- **values.yaml** – Defines default configuration values that can be overridden at deployment. the template files collect deployment information from this file.
+It can customize the helm chart.
-- **templates/** – Holds the actual Kubernetes manifest templates using Go templating.
+- **templates/** – Holds the actual Kubernetes manifest templates using Go templating. stores the actual yaml files.
+It holds all the configurations for the application.
+It also includes a tests directory.
 - **charts/** – (Optional) Includes subcharts or external dependencies that the main chart relies on.

 Helm is built for scaling, upgrading, and maintaining production environments.